 Make an appointment with your doctor if you have any signs or symptoms that worry you.

-Skin cancer, the abnormal growth of skin cells, develops primarily on areas of sun-exposed skin, including the scalp, face, lips, ears, neck, chest, arms and hands, and on the legs in women.
-But it can also form on areas that rarely see the light of day — palms, beneath fingernails or toenails and genital area.
+Skin cancer — the abnormal growth of skin cells — develops primarily on areas of sun-exposed skin, including the scalp, face, lips, ears, neck, chest, arms and hands, and on the legs in women.
+But it can also form on areas that rarely see the light of day, such as palms, beneath fingernails or toenails, and the genital area.

 There are three major types of skin cancer:

 - Basal cell carcinoma

 This skin cancer usually occurs in sun-exposed areas of your body, such as your neck or face.
 It may appear as a pearly or waxy bump, or a flat, flesh-colored or brown scar-like lesion.

 Most often, this skin cancer occurs on sun-exposed areas of your body, such as your face, ears and hands.
 People with darker skin are more likely to develop squamous cell carcinoma on areas that aren't often exposed to the sun.
 It may appear as a firm, red nodule, or a flat lesion with a scaly, crusted surface.

 This skin cancer can develop anywhere on your body, in otherwise normal skin or in an existing mole that becomes cancerous.
 Melanoma most often appears on the face or the trunk of affected men.
 In women, this type of cancer most often develops on the lower legs.
 In both men and women, melanoma can occur on skin that hasn't been exposed to the sun.
 It can affect people of any skin tone.
 In people with darker skin tones, melanoma tends to occur on the palms or soles, or under the fingernails or toenails.
 Melanoma signs include:

 - A large brownish spot with darker speckles

 - A mole that changes in color, size or feel or that bleeds